-For many men and women addicted to opiates, they first started abusing prescription opioids before moving on to heroin, a cheaper and more powerful alternative.
+Many men and women addicted to opiates started abusing prescription opioids before moving on to heroin, a cheaper and more powerful alternative.

-Opioids are a class of drugs that include prescription painkillers like oxycontin and hydrocodone as well as illicit opiates like heroin.
-What many fail to realize is that heroin addiction very commonly stems from an initial prescription painkiller addiction – this was especially true when it comes to a time when painkillers were more freely prescribed.
+Opioids are a class of drugs that include prescription painkillers like oxycontin, hydrocodone, and illicit opiates like heroin.
+What many fail to realize is that heroin addiction very commonly stems from an initial prescription painkiller addiction – this was especially true when it came to a time when painkillers were more freely prescribed.
 When they first hit the pharmaceutical market in the mid-1990s, painkillers were prescribed at extremely high rates.
-Medical professionals were told they were safe to prescribe, and so they began handing them out for all pain-related disorders, from mild and temporary pain to severe chronic pain.
+Medical professionals were told they were safe to prescribe, so they began handing them out for all pain-related disorders, from mild and temporary to severe chronic pain.

 Many Prescription Painkiller Addicts Turn to Heroin

-Those who were prescribed these medications began developing substance abuse disorders, and many eventually developed addictions.
-Over time government officials began recognizing that prescription painkillers were causing a lot of serious issues, including opioid-related overdose deaths.
-They cracked down on distribution, letting prescribing physicians know that they could only prescribe the potent and habit-forming medications if necessary.
+Those prescribed these medications began developing substance use disorder, and many eventually developed addictions.
+Over time government officials began recognizing that prescription painkillers were causing many serious issues, including opioid-related overdose deaths.
+As a result, they cracked down on distribution, letting prescribing physicians know that they could only prescribe the potent and habit-forming medications if necessary.

 Prescription Opioids and Heroin Addiction

-The symptoms of prescription opioid addiction and heroin addiction are very similar, and include:
+The symptoms of prescription opioid addiction and heroin addiction are very similar and include the following: